CarolTeo11/Assignment-5.1/README.md

 2. Second, we should observe the passenger.
 If there are kids, it is to give them pub coupons.
 If the drivers are with their partners, then it is ideal that expensive restaurant coupons be given.

 3. Third, we try to reduce the need for the driver to detour.
 As far as possible, the direction of the pub/ restaurant should be in the same direction as his/ her intended destination.
 Convenience appears to be a key motivation for their acceptance of the coupon.

+4. Weather conditions affect a drivers' decision to accept a coupon.
+In general, snowy and rainy days are considered undesirable.